kuvivek/drivingTheoryInGermany/README.md

 ✅ Medications
 ❌ Soft drinks
 ✅ Drugs
-**Comment** Some drugs (see package insert) and all intoxicating substances impair driving ability at least as much as alcohol.
+**Comment**: Some drugs (see package insert) and all intoxicating substances impair driving ability at least as much as alcohol.
 Caution!

 66. What is the risk if you become distracted while using electronic devices when driving?
 ❌ My stopping distance may be reduced
 ✅ I may fail to notice road traffic signs
 ✅ I may deviate from my lane
-**Comment** The use of electronic devices while driving increases the risk of accidents, as their operation can distract the driver.
+**Comment**: The use of electronic devices while driving increases the risk of accidents, as their operation can distract the driver.
 For this reason, an electronic device used for communication, information or organization may not be picked up and held in the hand
 while driving.
 Only voice control or briefly looking away from the traffic situation, adapted to the circumstances, is permitted.